 - Provide guidance and feedback on the Scholar’s Practicum Site experience, such as negotiating evaluation contracts.

-- Attend two meetings:
+- Attend two in-person meetings:

 - Communicate openly about areas of strength and weakness in relation to what can be offered to the Scholar.